 The mesmerizing parks and gardens enclose one of the Estate’s unique features, the kennels.
 It raises numerous French Poitevin and English Foxhound crossbreed dogs, as it still believes in hunting with hounds.

 5. Château of Amboise

-Built as a strategic viewpoint as early as the Neolithic period, the Chateau of Amboise only saw prominence in the 6th century when King Clovis of France took up arms against the Visigoths.
+Built as a strategic viewpoint as early as the Neolithic period (the last period of the Stone Age), the Chateau of Amboise only saw prominence in the 6th century when King Clovis of France took up arms against the Visigoths.

-Every summer they hold a spectacular show of sound and light called “The Prophecy of Amboise” which bring the court of Charles VIII back to life.
+Every summer they hold a spectacular show of sound and light called “The Prophecy of Amboise”, a multi-sensory sound and light show, which brings the court of Charles VIII back to life.

 Make sure to set some time aside to enjoy the town of Amboise whilst you are there and stop in to visit the famous châteaux of Leonardo de Vinci (more on this castle below).

 It is quite remarkable to comprehend how the Château de Sully-sur-Loire is still standing strong today, after being demolished and reconstructed on innumerable occasions since the 18th century.